Psalms For Life

 Life in God’s kingdom

-How tempting it is to seek total control to make sure we get the outcome we want, no matter what we’re up against.
+How tempting it is to seek total control to ensure that we get our desired outcome, no matter what.
 But as perfect as that may seem, the psalmist knows it’s a false hope, compared to trusting in God.

 A David psalm.